JuliaActors/YAActL.jl/docs/src/usage.md

 stopActor
 stopActor!
 ```

-With `become` actors can switch their behavior function (e.g. between different state machines) or `become!` causes them to switch.Thereby an actor can represent state machines.
+With `become` actors can switch their behavior function (e.g. between different state machines) or `become!` causes them to switch.Thereby an actor can represent a state machine.

 ## Diagnosis